Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Predicting Adoption of Agricultural Practices

-First, we note that $PAI$ at the group-village levels positively impacts the adoption of farming practices as per our model.
+First, we note that past co-adopter influence ($PAI$) at the group-village levels positively impacts the adoption of farming practices as per our model.
 This hints at the role played by past adopters of the same video who belong to the farmer’s community in transferring relevant knowledge.
 Second, influential farmers (high $EC$) and farmers connecting multiple communities (high $BC$) in the co-adoption network are more likely to adopt practices from a video than others.
-Third, across all states except Karnataka, farmers best placed to be influenced by the network (high $CC$) also have a higher likelihood of adopting practices as per our model.
-Fourth, we find that longer videos have a negative impact on adoption across all states except Bihar, i.e., shorter videos are preferred by the farmers.
-We verify this further by fitting a regression line onto the SHAP dependency plots across all states (see Appendix Section \ref{shap_dependency}) to find that only Bihar has a positive slope with duration.
-Fifth, for content specificity ($CS$), we observe that it mostly has a negative or mixed impact on adoptions.~\footnote{For Content Specificity (CS), V denotes village, B denotes block and D denotes district.} The SHAP indicates its positive impact only for the district and block levels in Karnataka.
-We verify its negative impact across rest of the states by fitting a regression line onto the SHAP dependency plots of content specificity on the three levels (see Appendix Section \ref{shap_dependency}).
-Sixth, the title adoption TF-IDF positively impacts adoption in Bihar, Odisha and Madhya Pradesh i.e., videos with similar content to the previously adopted ones have a higher chance of adoption.
+Third, farmers from Andhra Pradesh, Odisha and Madhya Pradesh who have co-adopted with more farmers (high $CC$) have a higher likelihood of adopting practices as per our model.
+In conjunction with the past co-adopter influence, this indicates that a larger co-adoption neighbourhood potentially allows for more knowledge sharing.
+Fourth, we find that longer videos have a negative impact on adoption across all states except Bihar and Madhya Pradesh, i.e., shorter videos are preferred by the farmers.
+We verify this further by fitting a regression line onto the SHAP dependency plots across all states (see Fig.~\ref{fig:dep_video_duration} in Appendix Section~\ref{shap_dependency}).
+Fifth, for content specificity, we again supplement our inferences with the SHAP dependency plots from Appendix Section~\ref{shap_dependency}.
+From Fig.~\ref{fig:dep_csf}, we verify that content specificity at the farmer level ($CS_{F}$) in Bihar, Madhya Pradesh and Karnataka has a positive impact on adoptions.
+However, the measure of content specificity at the group, village and block levels is the same for all farmers watching a particular video, i.e., the points represented in the SHAP plots only vary for videos. $CS_{V}$ is only determined as an important feature in the SHAP plots of Andhra Pradesh, Odisha and Madhya Pradesh.
+Across these three states, we notice that high values of $CS_{V}$ have a very low impact on adoptions, be it positive or negative i.e., videos with high content specificity at the village level almost equally impact adoptions for all farmers.
+However, the same does not hold for videos with low values of $CS_{V}$; they create disproportionate outcomes for farmers in Andhra Pradesh and Madhya Pradesh.
+This hints that videos with low content specificity at the village level are biased towards certain villages and that it becomes difficult to employ a participatory approach when there is more diversity in villages.
+A similar trend can also be observed for content specificity at the group ($CS_{G}$) and block ($CS_{B}$) levels in Andhra Pradesh and Odisha.
+Sixth, the title adoption frequency ($TA$) positively impacts adoption in Bihar, Odisha and Madhya Pradesh i.e., videos with similar content to the previously adopted ones have a higher chance of adoption.
 Seventh, the active age of association of a farmer with DG negatively impacts their adoption across all the states.
 We plan to investigate the underlying reasons for the same in our future work.
-Eighth, farmers in Bihar, Andhra Pradesh and Madhya Pradesh benefit from higher mediator attention ($MA$) i.e., videos attended by fewer farmers in one screening are preferred.
-Lastly, while the timing at which the video is screened plays a relatively less important role in influencing adoption, the SHAP plots give an overview of the varying timing preferences of farmers across the states.
+Eighth, farmers in Bihar, Andhra Pradesh and Madhya Pradesh benefit from higher mediator-farmer ratio ($MFR$) i.e., videos attended by fewer farmers in one screening are preferred.
+Ninth, larger group sizes have a higher likelihood of adoption in Andhra Pradesh and Odisha as opposed to Bihar and Madhya Pradesh where they negatively impact adoptions.
+The impact of group sizes in Karnataka is, however, mixed.
+Lastly, while the timing at which the video is screened plays a relatively less important role in influencing adoption, the SHAP plots give an overview of the varying timing preferences of farmers across the states, many of which are polarised.